nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * dd/mm/yyyy or d/m/yyyy (e.g. 08/12/2020).

 :information_source: The format of FEEDBACK is as follows:
-* attended or unattended.
+* present or absent.
 </div>

 Examples:
-* `attendance add 2 d/08/12/2020 s/attended f/attentive` adds the attendance record with the date 8 Dec 2020,
+* `attendance add 2 d/08/12/2020 s/present f/attentive` adds the attendance record with the date 8 Dec 2020,
-status of attended and feedback of attentive, to the 2nd student in **Reeve**.
+status of present and feedback of attentive, to the 2nd student in **Reeve**.

 ##### 3.3.3.2 Deleting an attendance record for a student: `attendance delete`